JasonPluger/ECE281_Lab1/README.md

 ### Analysis
 After analyzing the waveform and comparing it to my truth table, I found that they matched exactly.
-That is, with each input combination of A, B, and C, the output of X, Y, and Z yielded what I originally expected.
+That is, with each input combination of A, B, and C, the output of X, Y, and Z yielded what I originally expected and had predicted in my truth table.